-G2: Assign Responsibility for Achieving Compliance
+Goal 2: Assign Responsibility for Achieving Compliance

-- 2.1 Identify FOSS Liaison Function ("FOSS Liaison"). - Assign individual(s) responsible for receiving external FOSS inquiries; - FOSS Liaison must make commercially reasonable efforts to respond to FOSS compliance inquiries as appropriate; and - Publicly identify a means by which one can contact the FOSS Liaison.
+- 2.1 Identify External FOSS Liaison Function ("FOSS Liaison"). - Assign individual(s) responsible for receiving external FOSS inquiries; - FOSS Liaison must make commercially reasonable efforts to respond to FOSS compliance inquiries as appropriate; and - Publicly identify a means by which one can contact the FOSS Liaison.

-- □ 2.1.1 FOSS Liaison function is publicly identified (e.g., via a published contact email address, or the Linux Foundation's Open Compliance Directory). - □ 2.1.2 An internal documented procedure exists that assigns responsibility for receiving FOSS compliance inquiries.
+- □ 2.1.1 Publicly visible identification of FOSS Liaison (e.g., via a published contact email address, or the Linux Foundation's Open Compliance Directory). - □ 2.1.2 An internal documented procedure that assigns responsibility for receiving FOSS compliance inquiries.

-Ensure there is a reasonable way for third parties to contact the organization with regard to FOSS compliance inquiries and that this responsibility has been effectively assigned.
+To ensure there is a reasonable way for third parties to contact the organization with regard to FOSS compliance inquiries and that this responsibility has been effectively assigned.